-- Developed the business plan that led to the launching of the Loyola Farmers Market in 2011
+- Developed business plan that led to launching the Loyola Farmers Market

-- Investigated best sustainable farming techniques and operations which were implemented on the Loyola Student Farm at Loyola's Retreat and Ecology Campus
+- Investigated best sustainable farming practices, which were implemented on the farm at Loyola's Retreat and Ecology Campus

-- Campus food production plan which resulted in the Urban Agriculture Demonstration Gardens Project that donates fresh, healthy food to those in need
+- Developed campus food production plan resulting in the Urban Agriculture Demonstration Gardens

 - Mobilized and coordinated students to create a new student group, the Growers Guild

 - Designed pollinator-friendly habitat in Loyola’s Urban Agriculture Demonstration Gardens

 - Designed and taught after-school program on healthy eating to local elementary students